thu-uav/Multi-UAV-pursuit-evasion/README.md

 #### 2. Conda

 Although Isaac Sim comes with a built-in Python environment, we recommend using a seperate conda environment which is more flexible.
-We provide scripts to automate environment setup when activating/deactivating a conda environment at ``OmniDrones/conda_setup``.
+We provide scripts to automate environment setup when activating/deactivating a conda environment at ``Multi-UAV-pursuit-evasion/conda_setup``.

 ```
 conda create -n sim python=3.7
 conda activate sim

-# at OmniDrones/
+# at Multi-UAV-pursuit-evasion/
 cp -r conda_setup/etc $CONDA_PREFIX
 # re-activate the environment
 conda activate sim
-# install OmniDrones
+# install Multi-UAV-pursuit-evasion
 pip install -e .

 # verification